Skip to contents

 Introduction

-When analyzing education finance data across multiple years, adjusting for inflation can help produce more meaningful comparisons. edfinr provides built-in functionality to adjust all dollar-denominated values for inflation using the Consumer Price Index for All Urban Consumers (CPI-U).
+When analyzing education finance data across multiple years, adjusting for inflation can help produce more meaningful comparisons. edfinr provides built-in functionality to adjust dollar-denominated flows (revenues, expenditures, and income measures) for inflation using the Consumer Price Index for All Urban Consumers (CPI-U).
+See “What gets adjusted” below for the exact scope.

 To make valid comparisons across years, you need to convert to real dollars (also called constant dollars) by adjusting for inflation.